Wholesale Electric Power Procurement

 The PRG meetings are not open to the public and are only open to members of the PRG.

 In Decision 07-12-05 2, the California Public Utilities Commission instructed the California Investor Owned Utilities (IOUs) to establish web-based calendars that provide information on Procurement Review Group (PRG) meetings and planned solicitation activities.
-The attached calendar contains PG&E's upcoming PRG meeting dates, times, and topics, to the extent that they have been scheduled.
-For PG&E’s previous 2008 PRG meetings, the calendar links into specific meeting agendas and participants.
 This calendar will contain only public information.

 CLOSED - Request for Offers